-AS is an inflammatory condition and research is ongoing into what effect the inflammation can have on the heart.
+Research is ongoing into what effect inflammation can have on the heart.

 Currently, the evidence for increased cardiovascular (CV) risk is stronger for rheumatoid arthritis than it is for AS.